sanchez2210/sanchez2210/README.md

  * source: If you are storing your slides on "http://great.hosting.com/1234/slides", then set source to "http://great.hosting.com/1234/".
 If using s3 make sure to select your files and click more->make public.

-It's IMPORTANT to not have duplicate files, and have them in the correct order/format.
-Meaning no .jpeg, or .png files.
+**It's IMPORTANT to not have duplicate files, and have them in the correct order/format.
+Meaning no .jpeg, or .png files.**

-So basic flow of using the slider:
+# Basic flow to using the slider:

 1. Copy the index.html file.
 And place it on the hosting of your selection.
 All the javascript is inside this file so it's the only file you need.
 2. Upload/arrange the files from songs folder and slides folder.